Consensys/linea-specification/prc/bls/notes/circuit_selector___pairing.md

     - If IS_BLS_PAIRING_DATA = 0     Then it's ≡ 0
     - If icf = 1  Then it's ≡ 0
     - If MALFORMED_DATA_EXTERNAL_JUSTIFICATION = 1               Then it's ≡ 0
-    - If TRIVIAL ∨ NONTRIVIAL ≡ true Then we set its value at the transition from small to large point
+    - If WELLFORMED_DATA_TRIVIAL ∨ WELLFORMED_DATA_NONTRIVIAL ≡ true Then we set its value at the transition from small to large point
         - small_point_is_infinity ≡ IS_INFINITY[i]
         - large_point_is_infinity ≡ IS_INFINITY[i + 1]
         - you set its value when transitioning from small point to large point: